 Sign Up for a Class

-NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing mental health issues.
+NAMI Basics is a free, 6-session education program for parents and family caregivers of children and teens who are experiencing mental health issues.
 You’ll learn the facts about mental health conditions and how best to support your child at home, at school and when they’re getting medical care.

 What You’ll Gain